ChainEdu/frontend/README.md

-# frontend
+# ChainED-ui

-UserInterface for ChainEd
+User Interface for ChainED